How to Know When to Replace Your Patio Doors in Jackson

 Sliding Glass Doors

-When they won’t open, the rollers could be damaged.
+When they won’t slide, the rollers could be damaged.
 Or the door might not be lined up with the track.

-A professional should inspect your sliding door if it makes a rubbing sound while sliding.
+A professional should inspect your sliding door if it makes a rubbing sound while opening.

 A French patio door should swing easily outward or inward, depending on the style you have.

 When the door isn’t closing correctly, the hinges could be aging and close to failure.
-The latch can also get stuck, rendering your patio doors unusable.
+The latch can also get stuck, making your patio doors unusable.

-Old doors can warp and scrape your floor when you open the door.
+Old doors can warp and harm your floor when you close the door.

-A professional should inspect your French-style doors if they scratch against the floor or ground when opened or closed.
+A professional should inspect your French-style doors if they grate against the floor or ground when opened or closed.

 Room is Too Hot or Cold

-Drafts are a major hint that your patio door needs to be replaced.
-When seals around doors age, they can shrink and fracture.
+Drafts are a major hint that you need a new patio door.
+When seals around doors get older, they can retract and fracture.

 You can look for for drafts by using an incense stick by the door.
 There’s a draft if the smoke pulls toward the edges of the door.

 A drafty patio door can make your room feel too hot or too cold.
-It could also increase your energy expenses.
+It could also increase your energy bills.

 Visible Gaps or Cracks